Excerpts from the Workshop held at the

 We will begin talking about what Heaven is, what the state of Oneness is, what early in the text is called One-mindedness.
 Then we will talk about what the Course refers to as wrong-mindedness, the thought system of the ego, which is the beginning of the thought system of duality, just as Oneness is the thought system of non-duality.
 Finally, we will talk about the correction or the undoing of the wrong-minded thought system of the ego, which is through the right-minded thought system of the Holy Spirit that centers around the teaching of forgiveness.
 These teachings of forgiveness all have to do with the reflection of truth.
 They are not true.
 They all belong to the world of duality, which means they should not be taken literally.
 When Jesus speaks about God and about the state of Heaven, he should be taken very literally.
 When he speaks about the ego, forgiveness, and the Holy Spirit's role, he is talking metaphorically or symbolically.

-Let me go back to another musical example as a way of summarizing these three different types of mind: one-mindedness, wrong-mindedness and right-mindedness.
+Let me go back to another musical example as a way of summarizing these three different types of mind: One-mindedness, wrong-mindedness and right-mindedness.
 About 30 years ago, I read a wonderful book on Beethoven by the British writer Marion Scott.
 She talked about Beethoven's three stages, which most music scholars talk about, the early, middle, and the late stage.
 The early stage is the period of the first 30 years of Beethoven's life, wherein the music he composed was very much based upon the formal technique that he learned from Mozart and Haydn.
 These are not his greatest works by any means.
 They are very much involved with form, and you can watch Beethoven learning how to master his craft.
-Then he entered into the second phase with the Eroica Symphony, and Symphonies Three to Eight, his last three piano concertos, some his greatest piano sonatas, the middle quartets, and his opera Fidelio all belong to that period.
+Then he entered into the second phase with the Eroica Symphony.
+His Symphonies Three to Eight, his last three piano concertos, some of his greatest piano sonatas, the middle quartets, and his opera Fidelio all belong to that period.
 Usually, this is the music that is the most accessible to music lovers and that really gave him his great reputation.
 His final stage, which begins with the Ninth Symphony and then goes into his late sonatas and the last quartets, is clearly his greatest music and probably the greatest music ever written.
 He transcended all the form, all the conventions, and basically gave a wonderful expression to the end of the spiritual journey.

 Marion Scott spoke about Beethoven's first stage as where he looked at the material world through material eyes, where he basically was mastering the world of form, the world of materiality.
 In the second stage, he looked at the spiritual world through material eyes.
 Here he was really beginning to express the development and the deepening of his spiritual journey, which could be traced very clearly in his music, but he was still doing it within the framework of the world's forms.
 It was at the end of his life that he broke with all of these forms.
 Scott talked about this as when he looked at the spiritual world through spiritual eyes.
 That is why when you listen to this later music, especially the late sonatas and quartets, you realize that he was inhabiting a totally different realm from anything else he or anyone else had composed.
 That is what makes his music so other-worldly.